TencentCloud/karpenter-provider-tke/README.md

 # CR example

-Modify the folling yaml and apply it to your cluster.
+Modify the following yaml and apply it to your cluster.

 ```yaml
 ---